 According to Google, the search engine experienced 70% growth in mobile shopping traffic year-over-year, with more than half of shoppers conducting research on mobile devices prior to visiting the store or making a purchase decision.

-To understand where your consumers are converting, compare conversion rates between devices by looking for any large discrepancies between how users are converting on different screen sizes.
+To understand where people convert, compare conversion rates between devices by looking for any large discrepancies between how users are converting on different screen sizes.

 Download a Cross-Device Activity report and evaluate impact across devices to find out if users are searching on mobile and converting on desktop.
-If you are seeing that shoppers aren’t converting on mobile, consider improving your mobile checkout process.
+If you are seeing that people aren’t converting on mobile, consider improving your mobile checkout process to make the customer journey smoother.

 And last but not least, test your landing page with the Mobile-Friendly Test.
 If you find any issues, talk to your development team about improving your responsive design or consider adopting mobile-optimized landing pages.